 - The advanced console included featuring a multi-panel LCD which shows time, 500m time, pulse, distance, strokes per minute, calories per hour, and watts simultaneously;

 - The USB connection, for online workout data tracking or using online apps;

 - Rowing machine for users of all levels;

 - Little maintenance required;

 - Excellent warranty.

 - The LCD isn’t backlit;

-- The HR chest strap does not come included.
+- The HR chest strap does not come with the machine.

 FDF Apollo Pro II Reserve AR Summary

-It’s an excellent machine for users of all levels, from beginners to Olympic athletes, perfect for full-body cardio workouts, interval workouts, endurance development, and weight loss.
-It’s not an inexpensive fitness machine, but considering that it offers commercial-grade quality, the price-value ratio is not bad at all.
+Moreover, it’s an excellent machine for users of all levels, from beginners to Olympic athletes, perfect for full-body cardio workouts, interval workouts, endurance development, and weight loss.
+Admittedly, it’s not an inexpensive fitness machine, but considering that it offers commercial-grade quality, the price-value ratio is not bad at all.